 1. Baseload Demand Growth

 Unlike manufacturing facilities that reduce consumption during off-peak periods, data centers operate continuously at maximum capacity.
-This baseload demand characteristic means data center expansion directly increases minimum UK electricity requirements, sustaining elevated wholesale prices that determine business energy costs for all commercial contracts.
+This baseload demand characteristic means data center expansion directly increases minimum UK electricity requirements, sustaining elevated wholesale prices that determine costs for all commercial contracts.

 2. Grid Capacity Exhaustion

 Large data centers require 50-200 MW grid connections—equivalent to powering 35,000-140,000 homes.
 When data centers secure these massive connections, they exhaust regional grid capacity, creating connection delays and premium pricing for other businesses.
-These infrastructure constraints translate directly into higher business energy costs through capacity charges and regional price differentials.
+These infrastructure constraints translate directly into higher costs through capacity charges and regional price differentials.

 3. Wholesale Price Pressure

 Data centers’ willingness to pay premium electricity rates—their business models remain profitable even at elevated prices—creates upward pressure on wholesale markets.
-This dynamic particularly affects business energy costs for energy-intensive manufacturers, processors, and industrial operations competing for the same electricity supply.
+This dynamic particularly affects energy costs for energy-intensive manufacturers, processors, and industrial operations competing for the same electricity supply.

 Understanding Business Energy Costs vs Data Center Demand